Our Team

 Director of Institutional Giving

-Ms. Orlowski graduated from Villanova University with a Bachelor of Arts degree in Economics and Communications in 2012.
-Since then, she has dedicated her career to helping Chicagoland organizations increase their social impact.
-Specializing in developing partnerships between the private and nonprofit sectors, she managed major fundraising initiatives for a number of local nonprofits before joining the Children First Fund.
 She began her career as an Americorps Vista and Corporate Outreach Coordinator in Chicago’s Northwest suburbs.
-Later, she managed relationships and developed employee-giving campaigns for corporate partners at United Way of Metropolitan, leading to over $2M in funds raised for Chicago initiatives.
+Later, she managed relationships and developed employee-giving campaigns for corporate partners at United Way of Metropolitan Chicago.
 At Rush University Medical Center, she solicited corporate and foundation funding for community health programs, school-based health centers, and medical research.
-And at WE Charity, she managed a portfolio of funders that contributed over $4M annually to support service-learning programming for Chicagoland students.
+And at WE Charity, she managed a portfolio of funders that contributed to support service-learning programming for Chicagoland students.

 Johanna Wheaton Dutt